At A Glance

 • Passes through 37 counties

-• Passes through three national parks and two national wildlife refuges
+• Passes through four national parks and two national wildlife refuges

 • Meanders through three national forests